 (1) Subject to this Act, the Court has jurisdiction to hear and determine appeals under sections 90 and 96K.

-(2) In the exercise of its jurisdiction under this Act the Court may make such orders as it thinks just as to the costs and expenses (including the expenses of witnesses) of proceedings before the Court, including proceedings dismissed for want of jurisdiction, but costs shall not be given to any party to the proceedings for the services of any legal practitioner or agent of that party unless, in the opinion of the Court, the proceedings have been frivolously or vexatiously instituted or defended, as the case requires, by the other party.
+[(2) deleted]

 [Section 86 amended: No. 15 of 1993 s.
-27.]
+27; No. 30 of 2021 s.
+57.]

 87. Decision of Court

-(1) When the members of the Court are divided in opinion on a question, the question shall be decided according to the decision of the majority of the members.
+(1) When the members of the Court are divided in opinion on a question, the question must be decided according to the decision of the majority of the members.

-(2) A decision, order, declaration, judgment, or penalty, given, made, or imposed by the Court in the exercise of its jurisdiction under this Act, shall not be liable to be challenged, appealed against, reviewed, quashed, or called in question by or in the Supreme Court or any other court.
+(2) A decision, order, declaration, judgment, or penalty, given, made, or imposed by the Court in the exercise of its jurisdiction under this Act, is not liable to be challenged, appealed against, reviewed, quashed, or called in question by or in the Supreme Court or any other court.

-(3) A member of the Court authorised by the presiding judge, on the application of any party to any proceedings or matters before the Court, may on summons returnable before that member sitting in chambers, make in relation to that proceeding or matter any order that he thinks just as to any interlocutory proceeding to be taken before the hearing, including, without affecting the generality of the foregoing, the costs of the interlocutory proceeding, the issues to be submitted to the Court and the persons, if any, to be served with notice of those proceedings.
+(3) A member of the Court authorised by the presiding judge, on the application of any party to any proceedings or matters before the Court, may on summons returnable before that member sitting in chambers, make in relation to that proceeding or matter any order that the member thinks just as to any interlocutory proceeding to be taken before the hearing, including, without affecting the generality of this subsection, the costs of the interlocutory proceeding, the issues to be submitted to the Court and the persons, if any, to be served with notice of those proceedings.

 (4) An order made by a member of the Court under subsection (3), does not prejudice the exercise by the Court of any power conferred on the Court by this Act.

 [Section 87 amended: No. 94 of 1984 s.
-66.]
+66; No. 30 of 2021 s.
+76(2) and (8), 77(13) and 78(7).]

 88. Judgments, enforcement of